asJ26/asJ26/README.md

 ## 🚀 About Me
 - 🎓 MS in Computer Science from Syracuse University
-- 💼 Currently Data Engineering Intern at Syracuse University
+- 💼 Currently "Software Engineer - Data" at Syracuse University
 - 🌟 3+ years of experience in Data Engineering and Cloud Technologies
 - 📊 Specialized in AWS, Azure, and Big Data Technologies